Lys Gracieux: 2019: five-year-old season

 In the autumn of 2019 Lys Gracieux was sent to Australia to contest the Cox Plate over 2,040 metres at Moonee Valley on 26 October.
 She was given a special exemption to compete as horses who had raced in Hong Kong were banned from entering Australia unless they had spent at least 180 days in a third country in the interim, after the Australian Government raised concerns over China's biosecurity regulations.
 With Lane again in the saddle she was made the 6/4 favourite against thirteen opponents including Mystic Journey, Castelvecchio (Champagne Stakes (ATC)), Magic Wand (runner-up in the Irish Champion Stakes), Avilius, Danceteria (Bayerisches Zuchtrennen), Verry Elleegant, Cape of Good Hope (Caulfield Stakes) and Kings Will Dream (Turnbull Stakes).
 Lys Gracieux raced towards the rear before beginning to make rapid progress on the outside approaching the final turn.
 She overhauled the three-year-old Castelvecchio 70 metres from the finish and kept on well to win by one and a half lengths.
 After the race Yoshito Yahagi said "I was confident beforehand as she has thrived since she arrived in Australia and was in even better form than when she was in Japan.
 I've been wanting to win this race for many years, ever since I saw Kingston Town win in 1982...
 I thought she was not going to make it, but Damian is a top jockey and Lys Gracieux is a very good horse.
 We will aim her at the Arima Kinen".

 As Yahagi had suggested, Lys Gracieux ended her season in the Arima Kinen over 2500 metres at Nakayama on 22 December.
 Ridden by Lane she went off the 5.7/1 second favourite behind Almond Eye in a sixteen-runner field which also included Saturnalia, World Premiere, Suave Richard, Fierement, Kiseki, Rey de Oro, Cheval Grand and Al Ain.
 Lane settled the mare on the inside rail towards the rear of the field as Aerolithe set a fast pace, and then switched to the outside in the straight.
-Lys Gracieux accelerated into the lead just inside the last 200 metres and drew right away from her opponents to win easily by five lengths.
+Lys Gracieux accelerated into the lead just inside the last 200 metres and drew right away from her opponents to win easily by five lengths, becoming the first mare to win both all star Grand Prix races in the same year.
 Lane said "I just had so much confidence in this horse...
 I just knew she was going to run a big race.
 It was a really good pace and I found a lovely spot back in the rail... a space opened up and she did the rest".